autolab/Autolab/docs/reference.md

 # Reference documentation

-This section includes all the references for the Autolab platform's various Application Programming Interfaces (APIs) and Command Line Interfaces (CLIs).
+This section includes all the references for Autolab's Application Programming Interfaces (APIs) and Command Line Interfaces (CLIs)

 **Autolab Frontend**